Members of the consortium

 Currently, partage.lu supports 11 projects in Africa, Asia and Latin America: their main themes are food security, education, human rights and the fight against poverty.

 Unity Foundation was established in Luxembourg in 1980 as a “public utility establishment”.
 In 1991, Unity Foundation was recognized by the Ministry of Foreign Affairs as a Non-Governmental Organization (NGO).
 Since its inception, Unity Foundation has been active in various education projects around the world.
-Currently Unity Foundation focuses its efforts on two types of projects: community schools and Social Action Readiness Programmes (PAS).
+Currently Unity Foundation focuses its efforts on three lines of action: community schools, Preparation for Social Action program (PSA), and training centers.